microsoft/vscode-docs/docs/setup/mac.md

 ## Updates

 VS Code ships monthly [releases](/updates) and supports auto-update when a new release is available.
 If you're prompted by VS Code, accept the newest update and it will get installed (you won't need to do anything else to get the latest bits).
+If you'd rather control VS Code updates manually, see [How do I opt out of auto-updates](/docs/supporting/faq.md#how-do-i-opt-out-of-vs-code-autoupdates).

 ## Preferences Menu